cybersecsi/RAUDI/README.md

 to run the tests.

 ## Local Usage
 **RAUDI** can build and push all the tools that are put into the *tools* directory.
 There are different options that can be used when running it.
+Before using it locally you should create a **.env** file (you can just copy the **.env.sample** file) and add your *GitHub Personal Access Token* to avoid Rate Limiting.
+For unauthenticated users GitHub allows up to 60 requests per hour, while authenticated users are allowed up to 15.000 requests per hour.
+For this reason we advice you to add it!
+You can also create a personal access token without any scope since anything we do is read some info for every GitHub repo.

 ### Execution Modes